ryanbillingsley/express-ipfilter/README.md

 ## Changelog

+0.3.1
+ * Fixes critical bug that allowed access when ips is empty and mode == 'allow'.
+ * Adds minor speed improvements for middleware.
+ * Minor spelling and documentation fixes in README

 0.3.0
  * Adds the ability to pass IPs by function so that we can dynamically retrieve white/black listed addresses.